TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ## Error Handling

 The error handling requirements in this project were not very complicated.
 All errors just need to be logged and returned to the user.
 The only slightly unusual requirement was that parsing and validation logic should show all errors for each row in both uploaded excel files
-, instead of just the first one.
+, instead of just the first one, so I had to accumulate errors.

 ### Error Handling in Clojure

 Error handling in Clojure is not opinionated.
 [Similar to error messages](https://lispcast.com/clojure-error-messages-accidental/) , what error handling idioms exist in the Clojure community seem to me to be largely accidental/inherited from Java.